PEC-CSS/slowmokit/README.md

 7. Add the header file `<model>.hpp` in `src/slowmokit.hpp` under the documentation block as shown [here](./src/slowmokit/ducks/io/io.hpp).
 More on [documentation block](https://developer.lsst.io/cpp/api-docs.html#multi-line-documentation-delimiters-should-be-on-their-own-lines).
 8. Test the working by building in IDE.

+> This step is mandatory

+9. Format the files according to the convention.
+For simplicity, run `./clang-format-all src/` in gitbash(if on widnows) or in terminal(if on linux/macos)

 > **NOTE:** Do **NOT** use `#include <bits/stdc++.h>` in any file, all the major header files are already included in `core.hpp`.]

 ### Example